Feridali/fwk23-grupp2-backend/README.md

 #### `Run Complete Project:`
 - You will need to add both Auth and Frontend Servers to run the complete project.
+- Run Frontend Server on PORT=3000
 - Run Auth Server on PORT=3001
-- Run Frontend Server on PORT=3000
+- Run Backend Server on PORT=3002
 - .ENV file in both Auth & Backend Server, both containing the same JWT_SECRET.